What To Wear In Singapore

 - Casual dress is accepted for most situations as long as it is neat and clean - the locals are very clean and correct, and frown on scruffiness.

-- Some restaurants and clubs may require more formal dress, so consider packing a dress and jacket just in case.
+- Some restaurants and clubs may require more formal dress (no flip flops, shorts or vests), so consider packing a smarter outfit and shoes just in case.

 - Men should pack a shirt, long trousers and jacket for smarter restaurants and clubs.